Who are we?

 Where do I meet on the first day?

 We’ll meet at Elings Park, 2550 Cliff Dr. It’s a slightly hidden entrance.
-Take the driveway uphill until you can make a left through a low black gate onto a dirt road.
+Take the driveway uphill until you can make a left through a closed black gate onto a dirt road.
 If the gate is unlocked, go through it and close it behind you.
 Follow the dirt road up to the top of the hill.
 The dirt road makes a loop and is one-way so be sure to stay to the left when it forks.
+The usual meet time is 9:30.

 What do I bring?